Break action: Advantages

 A break action is one of the most compact firearm actions.
 Since there are no parts to reciprocate, it is shorter than repeating designs, and generally more compact than other non-repeating firearms such as falling block and rolling block actions.
 This compactness results in reductions in weight and size compared to larger actions; this can also allow a longer barrel in a firearm of similar size.

 Since the cartridge extractor or ejector is built into the barrel assembly in break action weapons, the breech face is simply a flat plate with a hole for the firing pin to protrude through.
 This makes break actions ideal for interchangeable barrel firearms, such as the popular Thompson/Center Arms Contender and Encore pistols.
-The simplicity of the break open design, especially with an external hammer, also reduces the cost of manufacture.
-There were a number of companies, such as H&R Firearms, that produced break action rifles at lower costs than comparable bolt-action rifles.
+The simplicity of the break-open design, especially with an external hammer, also reduces the cost of manufacture.
+There were a number of companies, such as H&R Firearms, that produced break-action rifles at lower costs than comparable bolt-action rifles.

-While most firearms are designed for right-handed shooters, break action guns operate identically when fired from either shoulder.
+While most firearms are designed for right-handed shooters, break-action guns operate identically when fired from either shoulder.

-Another advantage of the break action is the ability to insert longer cartridges into the chamber.
-This allows cartridges of a length impractical in other designs; as well as easy use of caliber conversion sleeves.
-It is common to find conversion sleeves for double barrel shotguns, allowing the firing of smaller gauge shells as well as sub-bore pistol and rifle cartridges (and thus allowing the same gun to be used with, for example, 12 gauge through 28 gauge, as well as .410 bore shells).
+Another advantage of the break action is the ability to insert shorter cartridges into the chamber, like the 12-gauge 1.75-inch Mini-shells from Aguila Ammunition and Federal Premium Ammunition Shorty Shotshells, which can have problems cycling in other action types.
+This also allows chambering for cartridges of a length impractical in other designs, as well as easy use of caliber conversion sleeves.
+It is common to find conversion sleeves for double-barrel shotguns, allowing the firing of smaller-gauge shells as well as sub-bore pistol and rifle cartridges (and thus allowing the same gun to be used with, for example, 12 gauge through 28 gauge, as well as .410 bore shells).

+Finally, break action firearms are often favored for competition such as trap shooting and skeet shooting in which groups of shooters must unavoidably congregate with their firearms.
+The nature of a break action inherently indicates when a round is chambered, and thus an open or closed action contributes to all participants' awareness as to whether a weapon that can be fired is present.
+This is considered a safety advantage.